morepath/morepath/doc/views.rst

-The ``request`` object is an instance of :class:`morepath.Request`, which in turn is a special kind of :class:`werkzeug.wrappers.Request`.
+The ``request`` object is an instance of :class:`morepath.Request`, which in turn is a special kind of :class:`webob.request.BaseRequest`.
 You can get request information from it like arguments or form data, and it also exposes a few special methods, such as :meth:`morepath.Request.link`.